aayushsh06/recipe-analysis/README.md

 The training and validation errors are very close, suggesting that the model generalizes reasonably well to unseen data and is not overfitting.
 However, the relatively high error values indicate that there’s room for improvement — likely by incorporating more informative features.

-## Final Model Description
+## Final Model Description (Tuned Version)

-The final model was built using an enriched feature set that includes both original features and engineered ones.
-The model uses a `RandomForestRegressor` within a `Pipeline` that handles preprocessing and training end-to-end.
+The final model uses a `RandomForestRegressor` inside a `Pipeline`, optimized with randomized hyperparameter search.
+The pipeline includes both preprocessing and modeling steps to ensure consistency and reproducibility.

-### Features Used:
+### Features Used
-Total: **10 features**
+Total: 10 features
 - **Quantitative Features (9)**:
   - `total_fat`
   - `carbohydrates`